Masterpiece-Coffee/masterpiece-coffee-web/src/pages/about.md

       coffee houses, and many small and large businesses.
 We also provide private label services for several clients through out the country.
 We are pleased to be represented in several grocery stores including Whole Foods.
-    title: 'Fresh, Fresh, Fresh... that''s what we are all about'
+    title: "Fresh, Fresh, Fresh... that's what we are all about"
   - content: >
       Your privacy in security are in good hands with Masterpiece Coffee.
 We go to great lengths to protect your information and will never share your